-- Tell your partner when you find it most easy to communicate with them and why
+- Tell your partner when you find it easiest to communicate with them and why

-- Ask your partner when they find communication with you most easy
+- Ask your partner when they find communication with you easiest

 - Talk about how your partner can support you in large groups or background noise

 - Ask your partner how your hearing loss affects them

 Our hearing is important to the people close to us and to our quality of life.
 When we talk to someone, we share our thoughts, feelings, and ideas.
 If you tell others what makes it easiest to talk to each other, you can work together to find ways to improve your daily communication.

 Anne is a former president of HLAA and has had a hearing loss for 30 years.She and her husband, who also has a hearing loss, support each other.
 They keep coming up with new ways to communicate well with each other.